choijin/Music_Recommender_System/README.md

 ### Data Cleaning
-* **Missing or Irrelevant Data**: First, I checked the datasets for any missing or irrelevant data.
-This is similar to ensuring all the pieces of a puzzle are present before starting to assemble it.
+- **Missing or Irrelevant Data**: First, I checked the datasets for any missing or irrelevant data.

-* **Key Variables Identification**: Next, I explored the variables in the datasets to identify the 'key' variable.
+- **Key Variables Identification**: Next, I explored the variables in the datasets to identify the 'key' variable.
 In this case, I found that a song could have multiple recording_msid assigned, but the recording_mbid was unique for each song, unless it was null.

-* **Data Substitution**: If a song had a recording_mbid, I used this as the key variable, replacing the recording_msid.
+- **Data Substitution**: If a song had a `recording_mbid`, I used this as the key variable and replaced the `recording_msid` to `recording_mbid`.
 This helped us to uniquely identify each song in our dataset.

 * **Noise Reduction**: To reduce noise in the data and focus on relevant information, I filtered out user_ids associated with less than 10 unique recording_msid, and vice versa.
 This is akin to removing outliers in a data set.